RedElastic/redelastic-commerce/README.md

 # Composition

 The following section explains each major piece of the overall architecture.
+The application follows onion architecture in the packaging and dependency.

+At the outer level is "controllers" and "infrastructure."
+These can use code in the "core" domain's interface.

 ## Controllers